top of page

 Why do my photos/videos look terrible after I've sent them to another phone/computer?

 Most phone apps will recompress and/or change the format of your photos or video when you send them elsewhere.
-Whatsapp heavily compresses video as do iOS Airdrop.
+Whatsapp heavily compresses video as does iOS Airdrop.
 Always use caution when transferring files and ensure you're not losing data.
 For iOS, go to Settings>Photos>Transfer to PC or Mac>Keep Originals.
 When you select a particular photo or video, there is also an options link for that particular transfer that allows you to require inclusion of original files as well as edits and metadata.
+Check the size of the photo before and after transfer.
+If its suddenly a lot smaller, its because the software has recompressed the photo and thrown a lot of the image quality away!

 Where else can I get help?